 As you can see, the second formula looks specifically at accounts receivable and inventory to provide a fuller picture of a company’s fitness.

-You may hear both the terms of net working capital and working capital in financial jargon.
-You can use both of them interchangeably.
+You may hear both the terms of net working capital and working capital in financial jargon; you can use them interchangeably.

 Examples of Working Capital